algomaks/uipath-reusable-library/README.md

 The library contains two main components:

+## LeadGeneration
-## LeadGeneration - this highly reusable component can be used to generate Leads in SalesForce.
+This highly reusable component can be used to generate Leads in SalesForce.
 It accepts the following configuration arguments:

 - FirstName - the first name of the lead
 - LastName - the last name of the lead